AndrewJakubowicz/networkVizJS/README.md

-# Super easy and interactive graphs
+# Easy, interactive graphs with networkVizJS

 > This project is powered by Github 🌟's.
 Each star matters, thank you!